thaliproject/thali/presenceprotocolforopportunisticsynching.md

 public() - The public key of a public/private key pair

 private() - The private key of a public/private key pair

+encode() - Returns a byte array with the X.509 SubjectPublicKeyInfo encoding

 ECDH(private key, public key) - Generates an ECDH shared secret using the given public key and private key (which are assumed to be from the same curve).